morph-l2/morph-doc/docs/quick-start/3-faucet.md

 ~~~

-7. Check you wallet for USDT balance and start to bridge!
+7. Check your wallet for USDT balance and start to bridge!